High-speed rail: France

+France has 2800 km of high-speed rail lines, making it one of the largest networks in Europe and the world.
 Market segmentation has principally focused on the business travel market.
 The French original focus on business travellers is reflected by the early design of the TGV trains.
 Pleasure travel was a secondary market; now many of the French extensions connect with vacation beaches on the Atlantic and Mediterranean, as well as major amusement parks and also the ski resorts in France and Switzerland.
 Friday evenings are the peak time for TGVs (train à grande vitesse).
 The system lowered prices on long-distance travel to compete more effectively with air services, and as a result some cities within an hour of Paris by TGV have become commuter communities, increasing the market while restructuring land use.

 On the Paris–Lyon service, the number of passengers grew sufficiently to justify the introduction of double-decker coaches.
 Later high-speed rail lines, such as the LGV Atlantique, the LGV Est, and most high-speed lines in France, were designed as feeder routes branching into conventional rail lines, serving a larger number of medium-sized cities.